estmon8u-org/team-zeal-project/README.md

 -   **Summary:** This project implements an end-to-end MLOps pipeline to train an image classification model (ResNet-18 using `timm`) on the Imagenette-160 dataset, monitor for data drift, and eventually automate retraining.
 -   **Problem Statement:** Machine learning models deployed in production often suffer performance degradation over time due to changes in the underlying data distribution (data drift).
 This project aims to build a system that can automatically detect such drift in an image classification task and maintain model performance through automated retraining.
 -   **Main Objectives (Phase 1 Focus):**
-    1. Establish a reproducible baseline training pipeline for ResNet-18 on clean Imagenette-160 data, achieving ≥85% validation accuracy.
+    1. Establish a reproducible baseline training pipeline for ResNet-18 on clean Imagenette-160 data, achieving ≥85% validation accuracy. *(Achieved: 96.76%)*
-    2. Set up version control for data (DVC) and code (Git).
+    2. Set up version control for data (DVC) and code (Git). *(Completed)*
-    3. Integrate configuration management (Hydra) and experiment tracking (WandB).
+    3. Integrate configuration management (Hydra) and experiment tracking (WandB). *(Completed)*
-    4. Structure the codebase for future drift simulation and detection implementation.
+    4. Structure the codebase for future drift simulation and detection implementation. *(Completed)*

 ## 3. Project Architecture Diagram (Phase 1)
 ![Phase 1 Architecture Diagram](./phase1.jpg)
-*(This diagram represents the components set up in Phase 1.
-It will evolve in subsequent phases.)*
+*(This diagram represents the components set up in Phase 1: Data acquisition/versioning with DVC/G-Drive, Code versioning with Git/GitHub, Training pipeline using PyTorch/timm, Configuration via Hydra, Experiment Tracking via WandB, and local execution via Make.)*

 ## 4. Phase Deliverables
 -   [X] [PHASE1.md](./PHASE1.md): Project Design & Model Development *(Completed)*